-The 2018C Bonds are being issued: (i) to refund certain obligations of the former Redevelopment Agency of the City of Lake Elsinore (the "Former Agency"), as described under the caption "THE REFUNDING PLAN"; (ii) [to pay the premiums for a municipal bond insurance policy (the "Policy") and a municipal bond debt service reserve insurance policy (the "Reserve Policy") to be issued by [INSURER] (the "Insurer") for the 2018C Bonds; and (iii) to pay certain costs of issuance of the 2018C Bonds.
-See the caption "THE REFUNDING PLAN-Sources and Uses of Funds."
+The 2020 Bonds are being issued: (i) to finance certain obligations of the former Redevelopment Agency of the City of Lake Elsinore (the "Former Agency") under the Summerly DDA (defined herein), as described under the caption "THE FINANCING PLAN;" (ii) to pay the premiums for a municipal bond insurance policy (the "Policy") and a municipal bond debt service reserve insurance policy (the "Reserve Policy") to be issued by ("" or the "Insurer") for the 2020 Bonds; and (iii) to pay certain costs of issuance of the 2020 Bonds.
+See the caption "THE FINANCING PLAN-Sources and Uses of Funds."

-The 2018C Bonds are payable from and secured by the Pledged Tax Revenues deposited in the Redevelopment Property Tax Trust Fund (also referred to herein as the "RPTTF") on a subordinate basis to certain bonds currently outstanding in the aggregate principal amount of \$\\\\\\ and certain other ongoing obligations of the Agency (collectively, the "Senior Obligations"), as more fully described under the caption "SECURITY FOR THE 2018C BONDS-Senior Obligations."
+The 2020 Bonds are payable from and secured by the Pledged Tax Revenues deposited in the Redevelopment Property Tax Trust Fund (also referred to herein as the "RPTTF") on a subordinate basis to certain bonds currently outstanding in the aggregate principal amount of \$ and certain other ongoing obligations of the Agency (collectively, the "Senior Obligations"), as more fully described under the caption "SECURITY FOR THE 2020 BONDS-Senior Obligations."